cyclinghiter/JuliaDDA.jl/README.md

 ## Usage

-This package is based on the
+This package is based on the reference

-*Yurkin, M. A., & Hoekstra, A. G. (2007).
-The discrete dipole approximation: an overview and recent developments.
-Journal of Quantitative Spectroscopy and Radiative Transfer, 106(1-3), 558-589.*
+*Draine, B. T., & Flatau, P. J. (1994).
+Discrete-dipole approximation for scattering calculations.
+Josa a, 11(4), 1491-1499.*

 # Testing